 Perhaps you might say that GNOME and Linux have a steeper learning curve.
 I don't agree with this.
 I've had to spend a comparable amount of time searching for solutions to problems on macOS and Linux because things are just different from Windows.
 Of course, this largely depends on what you need to do with your computer.
 If all you need to do is use web applications, nothing is particularly different compared to Windows.

 GNOME was similarly difficult for me to understand at first, but I quickly grasped the philosophy behind it.
 Every application in a different workspace.
-Manage all your work in one place.
+Manage all your work in the Activities Overview.
 Rebind functionality you don't like in the unified keyboard shortcuts GUI, and add new bindings for bash commands.
 However, I did have some issues.
 The list of things that frustrated me with GNOME are as follows:

 - Ctrl+L or typing / or ~ is the only way to edit the file path in Nautilus.
 It would be nice if there were a way to click to edit the file path.